jouellnyc/esp32-picbooth/README.md

 - In order to set this up you'll first install your esp32 on your wireless network and connect an OLED screen.
 For fun, in this project I have 2 OLED screens connected to the esp32 using the ssd1306 driver as well as the sh1106  driver.

-- This project also supports the - 320x240 SPI Serial ILI9341 - https://www.amazon.com/dp/B09XHJ9KRX - (set displayt in  pic_runner.py)
+- If you want a 'real' photo at a decent size, this project also supports the - 320x240 SPI Serial ILI9341 - https://www.amazon.com/dp/B09XHJ9KRX - (set displayt in  pic_runner.py)

 - Since the esp32 is not powerful enough to process images and does not have the pillow package you'll need another computer like a Raspberry Pi to process the images.
 This machine will be running Flask/Flask Reuploaded and will accept the uploaded images, process them and make available (run pic_booth.sh to move them in the background).
 A text string is what the esp32 will consume to be able to  display the image on its OLED.